Scott Schoeneweis

+Scott David Schoeneweis (/ˈʃoʊ.ᵻnwaɪs/; born October 2, 1973) is an American former professional baseball left-handed relief pitcher.
+He played in Major League Baseball (MLB) from 1999 to 2010 for the Anaheim Angels, Chicago White Sox, Toronto Blue Jays, Cincinnati Reds, New York Mets, Arizona Diamondbacks, and Boston Red Sox.

 In the five seasons from 2003 to 2007, Schoeneweis allowed only one home run to left-handed batters.
 Left-handed hitters batted .209, with a .264 slugging percentage and .293 on-base percentage, in 227 plate appearances against him from 2005 to 2006, and then only .207 with a .241 slugging percentage in 2007.
 In 2008, he was even stingier—lefties batted only .178 against him.
 That was second-best among all major league left-handers.

 Through 2010, he had limited lefties to a .229 average.

 Early life

 Schoeneweis was born in Long Branch, New Jersey, grew up in Mount Laurel Township, New Jersey, and is Jewish.
 Among Jewish pitchers, through 2010 he was first all-time in career games played, having passed Sandy Koufax in 2007 and Ken Holtzman in 2008, and 9th in strikeouts (directly behind Larry Sherry), three spots behind Jason Marquis.

 He attended Lenape High School in Medford, New Jersey, where he lettered in baseball and basketball before playing collegiately at Duke University, where he was a 1993 All-American as a freshman.
 That season, he had 12 wins, the second-best record in the school's history.
 In 1993, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League.

 At age 19, he was diagnosed with testicular cancer.
 The cancer had already spread to his lymph nodes.
 He said he took "6 months of chemotherapy in 3 months," and commented that "it puts things in perspective."
 Schoeneweis lost 20 pounds during his recovery.

 He next underwent Tommy John surgery on his pitching elbow.
 He spent the following summer lifting weights and rehabilitating. and returned to Duke University, where he had 10 wins in his senior year, graduating with a history degree.

 He played for the United States national baseball team in 1996.
 He was drafted by the California Angels in the third round of the 1996 Major League Baseball Draft.